 How to Practice the Works of Mercy in Your Daily Life

-So, what are the ways we can incorporate these acts into your daily life?
-Here are some quick ideas:
+What are the ways we can incorporate these spiritual and corporal acts into your daily life?
+Here are some quick ideas, along with whether they are a corporal or spiritual Work of Mercy :

-- Offer shelter and support: This may seem like a big commitment, but it could be something as small as offering to pay for lunch for a friend who is struggling, or even opening your home to a lonely friend or neighbor who needs some company.
+- Offer shelter and support (both): This may seem like a big commitment, but it could be something as small as offering to pray together with a friend who is struggling, or open your home to a lonely friend or neighbor who needs help.

-- Visit and care for the sick: Someone doesn’t need to be physically sick to be considered “sick.”
+- Visit and care (coporal) for the sick: Someone doesn’t need to be in poor health to be considered “sick.”
+We can have spiritual illness as well.
 Have a friend in need?
-Make sure you’re there for your friends and family, not just physically, but emotionally and spiritually.
+Make sure you’re there for your friends and family, not justphysically, but emotionally and spiritually.

-- Comfort and pray for those who are suffering: Take a few minutes throughout your day to say a prayer for those you love.
+- Pray (spiritual) for those who are suffering: Take a few minutes throughout your day to say a prayer for those you love.
+Offer up a Divine Mercy chaplet for anyone you know who is struggling.

 Reflect and Act

-Look for opportunities around you to practice these works.
-They not only help those in need but also deepen your relationship with Jesus.
+Look for opportunities around you to practice these Works of Mercy.
+They not only help those in need but deepen your relationship with Jesus.

 Additional Resources

-Looking to learn more about Catholic teaching?
-Check out some of our great posts: How Do You Become A Saint?
+Feel like an expert on the Works of Mercy now?
+Continue the learning on our blog.
+Check out more of our posts, like How Do You Become A Saint?
 Cannonization 101 and Why Do Catholics Go to Adoration?